 The workshop provides an opportunity to:

 Want more information or to talk to the HIV + Peer Support Worker?
-You can send send them a message via our contact form.
+You can send them a message via our contact form.

 Beyond blue infoline:

 Provides callers with access to information and referral to relevant services for depression and anxiety related matters.